 Examples of Economic Obsolescence

-You own a successful residential property with a high occupancy rate.
+You own a residential property with a high occupancy rate.
 However, the government has constructed a highway near the property, resulting in increased traffic congestion in the neighbourhood and excessive noise pollution.
-Consequentially, your tenants have chosen to move out and you encounter challenges in sourcing for new tenants, as they find the excessive traffic unfavourable and the noise levels less conducive.
-In such an instance, you have no say in the construction of the highway and made to suffer the consequence.
+As a consequence, your tenants have chosen to move out and you encounter challenges in sourcing for new tenants, as they find the excessive traffic unfavourable and the noise levels less conducive.
+In such an instance, you have no say in the construction of the highway and are made to suffer the consequence.
 Faced with a vacant property, you have no choice but to reduce your rent to incentivise prospective tenants to consider renting the property despite the noise.
 Not only the income generated by the property would be reduced, but its value would also be impaired.
 In severe circumstances, the value of the property might decline to a point where it might be considered economically unviable as an investment.